What you will study

 In the second block, Working Cells, you will consider in more detail the molecular and structural basis for many of the biochemical activities that are common to all cells: the structure and function of proteins; the role of cell membranes; transport of substances into and out of cells and between different parts of the cell; how cells capture and use energy; and how cells transmit, receive and respond to signals from their environment.

 The final block, Challenging Cells starts by exploring the life and death of cells with reference to disease and other abnormal processes – how cells proliferate, age and die, and the mechanisms that allow cells in a complex organism to diversify into different specialised forms.
-You will investigate the amazing capacity of cells, particularly microbes, to adapt to their environment.
-Finally, through a series of brief case studies you will look at the application of cell and molecular biology to health science and biotechnology.
+Through a series of brief case studies you will look at the application of cell and molecular biology to health science and biotechnology.
 These include topics related to gene technology, stem cell technology, novel antimicrobial agents and microbial fuel cells.

 By the end of the module you will be able to: